luerhard/chapter_regression_and_artifical/main.md

 We will illustrate what a typical social scientists' approach might look like and how using [!ml] techniques could potentially contribute additional insights or change the results.
 For this purpose, we will first elaborate on some theoretical differences and similarities between [!ts] and [!ml].
 We will then exemplify those differences by using a well-known dataset, the [!ess] [@ESS.2002].
-In particular, we will focus on two main parts of any regression\todo[author=LE]{klären, ob wir regression oder classification machen} analysis: estimators and goodness of fit.
+In particular, we will focus on two main parts of any regression analysis: estimators and goodness of fit.
-By comparing logistic regressions and two popular [!ml] algorithms (Random Forest, Ridge Regression), we will explain how [!ml] works and, more importantly, how they are typically used by researchers outside the social sciences.[^git]
+By comparing logistic regressions and two popular [!ml] algorithms (Random Forest, Ridge Regression), we will explain how [!ml] works and, more importantly, how they are typically used by researchers outside the social sciences[^git].
 In so doing we will reveal how *epistemological* differences shape the potential usage of [!ml] in the social sciences and discuss the methodological trade-off when it comes to the question of whether to apply [!ml] or [!ts].
 <!--As is often the case, combining both seems like the most promising way. -->

-[^git]: All code and descriptions to use the ESS are available on https://github.com/luerhard/chapter_regression_and_artifical.git.
+[^git]: All code and descriptions to use the ESS are available on [https://github.com/luerhard/chapter_regression_and_artifical](https://github.com/luerhard/chapter_regression_and_artifical.git).

 # Traditional statistics and digital data
 Statistics became widely employed in the landscape of all social sciences from the 1950s onward [@plattHistorySociologicalResearch1998].
 Platt’s [-@plattHistorySociologicalResearch1998] historical account of sociological methods argues that studies from 1920 to 1940 lacked external funding and were mainly qualitative by design (interviews, ethnography).
 In the following decades, this changed as surveys and statistics became the main instruments for social scientists [@converseSurveyResearchUnited2009].
-The quantification and numeric measurement of social phenomena through surveys, the subsequent approximation of complex concepts in variables, together with increasing computing power, can be seen as last “watershed moment” of empirical social research.
+The quantification and numeric measurement of social phenomena through surveys, the subsequent approximation of complex concepts in variables, together with increasing computing power, can be seen as a "watershed moment" of empirical social research.
 The paramount of research activities shifted during this process from ethnographic community studies to an individualistic perspective which was inherent to survey questions [@porterModernSocialSciences2003].

 Reflecting changes in methods, new theoretical programs came into fashion.